0cjs/sedoc/linux/network.md

 What's Listening?
 -----------------

-For most of these informaiton will be incomplete unless run as root.
+For most of these information will be incomplete unless run as root.

 - `ss -lpf inet`: (package `iproute2`) shows sockets listening on _inet_ protocols with process name and PID